- In this article

 Where to start registering for Corporation Tax?

-In order to register for Corporation Tax you first need to sign in to the Government Gateway for your business.
+In order to register for Corporation Tax online you first need to sign in to the Government Gateway for your business.
 If you do not have a user ID, you can create one on the government website.

 Once you’ve got a user ID and can access your Government Gateway, what’s next?